Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Strong-lensing properties

 This breaks down for $h<1$, and so we set a minimum of $h=1$.
 Also, large $h$ leads to the particle mass being split between many grid cells, which is computationally expensive; we therefore set a maximum of $h=10$.

-We use the ATSC scheme to make separate maps of the DM, stars and gas, and sum these together with a BH map to get a total projected-density map, $\Sigma(x,y)$.
-For the BH map we use standard TSC rather than ATSC, i.e. we set $h=1$ for all BHs.
+We use the ATSC scheme to make separate maps of the DM, stars and gas, and sum these together with a black hole map to get a total projected-density map, $\Sigma(x,y)$.
+For the black hole map we use standard TSC rather than ATSC, i.e. we set $h=1$ for all black holes.